GoranG88/Home/.github/ISSUE_TEMPLATE/Technical-Issue.md

 ---
 name: Technical Component
-about: File an issue regarding a technical component in Data Lake cluster
+about: File an issue regarding a technical component in Data Lake clusters title:'[BUG] <title>'
-title: '[BUG] <title>'
 labels: ''
 assignees: ''